Tom Berenger

-Tom Berenger (born Thomas Michael Moore; May 31, 1949) is an American actor.
-He was nominated for the Academy Award for Best Supporting Actor for his portrayal of the ruthless Staff Sergeant Bob Barnes in Platoon (1986).
+Thomas Michael Moore (born May 31, 1949), known professionally as Tom Berenger, is an American actor.
+He was nominated for the Academy Award for Best Supporting Actor for his portrayal of the Staff Sergeant Bob Barnes in Platoon (1986).
 He is also known for playing Jake Taylor in the Major League films and Thomas Beckett in the Sniper films.
-Other films he appeared in include Looking for Mr. Goodbar (1977), The Dogs of War (1980), The Big Chill (1983), Eddie and the Cruisers (1983), Betrayed (1988), The Field (1990), Gettysburg (1993), The Substitute (1996), One Man's Hero (1999), Training Day (2001), and Inception (2010).
+Other films he appeared in include Looking for Mr. Goodbar (1977), The Dogs of War (1980), The Big Chill (1983), Eddie and the Cruisers (1983), Someone to Watch Over Me (1987), Betrayed (1988), The Field (1990), Sniper (1993), Gettysburg (1993), The Substitute (1996), Training Day (2001), and Inception (2010).

 Berenger won the Primetime Emmy Award for Outstanding Supporting Actor in a Miniseries or a Movie for his performance as Jim Vance in the 2012 miniseries Hatfields & McCoys.

 Early life and education

-Berenger was born as Thomas Michael Moore in Chicago, on May 31, 1949, to a Catholic family of Irish ancestry with his great-grandfather and grandmother settling in Chicago.
+Berenger was born Thomas Michael Moore in Chicago, on May 31, 1949, to a Catholic family of Irish ancestry with his great-grandfather and grandmother settling in Chicago.
 He has a sister, Susan.
 His father was a printer for the Chicago Sun-Times and a traveling salesman.

 Moore graduated in 1967 from Rich East High School in Park Forest, Illinois.
 He studied journalism at the University of Missouri in Columbia, Missouri, but decided to seek an acting career following his graduation in 1971 with a Bachelor of Arts degree.